-- 1) Supervision: All students will receive two modes of supervision: - A. On-campus supervision of the on-site experience: You will receive group supervision from the professor on campus at the arranged meeting time for the practicum course (1.5 hours per week) for the purpose of reviewing your experiences and facilitating your development as a competent psychotherapist.
-This is a place for students to begin to integrate clinical theory, research, practice as well as to develop a professional identity.
+- 2. Supervision: All students will receive two modes of supervision: - On-campus supervision of the on-site experience: You will receive group supervision from the professor on campus at the arranged meeting time for the practicum course for the purpose of reviewing your experiences and facilitating your development as a competent psychotherapist.
+This is a place for students to begin to integrate clinical theory, research, and practice as well as to develop a professional identity.
 Part of this group meeting will be discussion of personal reactions to your experiences and questions regarding your clients.

-- B. On-Site Supervision: You are to negotiate a standard time to meet with your on-site supervisor for 1 hour weekly during the entire semester.
+Any suggestions or recommendations for clinical work with clients that students receive in the class/group consultation meetings should also be discussed with the on-site supervisor and generally are not to replace directions received from the on-site supervisor.
+Students with questions or concerns about differentiation of the purposes of the group consultation/supervision sessions in relation to on-site supervision should raise such questions or concerns with either or both the GSU professor teaching the Practicum (PSYC 8463) course and the on-site supervisor. - On-Site Supervision: You are to negotiate a standard time to meet with your on-site supervisor for 1 hour weekly during the entire semester.
 You and your supervisor will choose the clients on which you will focus.
 In these sessions you may review tapes (if available) of your sessions with clients.
 You will be provided with feedback regarding your clinical work and you may be asked to write a conceptualization for your cases and to incorporate any changes/recommendations from the supervisor.
 A supervisor's evaluation at the middle and end of the semester is required to evaluate each intern's on-site performance.
-Final evaluation forms must be submitted prior to the end of the course. - C. Recording: All students are required to record therapy sessions, when the site allows recording, and are to bring these recordings to their weekly supervision sessions.
-The extent to which these tapes will be reviewed will be discussed in your individual supervision and will be based on supervisor / trainee needs. - 2) Practicum Log: The student must keep a weekly log of their practicum activities.
-At a minimum, the student's log should reflect all on site and clinical contact hours and supervision sessions with their site supervisors and GovState supervisor.
+Final evaluation forms must be submitted prior to the end of the course. - Recording: All students are required to record therapy sessions, when the site allows recording, and are to bring these recordings to their weekly supervision sessions.
+The extent to which these tapes will be reviewed will be discussed in your individual supervision and will be based on supervisor / trainee needs. - 3.
+Practicum Log: The student must keep a weekly log of their practicum activities.
+At a minimum, the student's log should reflect all on site and clinical contact hours and supervision sessions with their site supervisors and GSU supervisor.
 The log should detail what mode of therapy and client type (e.g., crisis intervention, assessment, screening, individual therapy, group therapy adult, child adolescent, couples, etc.) and what support activities were completed (e.g., case management, client focused reading or research, scheduling, training, etc.).
-A suggested form for recording the practicum log is located in the online appendices for convenience (Supervisors may at their discretion require alternate log forms). - 3) Organizational Membership: By this point in your training you should be a member of a professional organization that is reflective of your interest in psychology. - 4) Insurance Requirement: Students are required to purchase malpractice insurance and should provide the practicum professor and the on-site supervisor with a copy of a current policy (see Professional Liability Insurance, p.21)
+A suggested form for recording the practicum log is in the online appendices for convenience (Supervisors may at their discretion require alternate log forms).
+Students are advised to keep a copy of this log for their records if documentation of completed practicum hours is required at a later date, such as when applying for licensure.

+- 4. Organizational Membership: By this point in your training, you should be a member of a professional organization that is reflective of your interest in psychology. - 5.
+Insurance Requirement: Students are required to purchase malpractice insurance and should provide the practicum professor and the on-site supervisor with a copy of a current policy (see Professional Liability Insurance, p.21)